EF Education-EasyPost

 Previous team names and sponsor history

-Tour of Flanders (2019, Alberto Bettiol); multiple Grand Tour stage wins (Tour, Giro, Vuelta); Vuelta a España podium (2020, Hugh Carthy); Tour de France mountains and combativity awards; national and continental titles across road and TT.
-A long record of breakaway victories and jersey days at all three Grand Tours.
+Tour of Flanders winner in 2019 through Alberto Bettiol, alongside multiple stage victories across the Tour, Giro, and Vuelta.
+The team also claimed a Vuelta a España podium in 2020 with Hugh Carthy, plus Tour de France mountains and combativity awards, and a steady stream of national and continental titles on the road and in time trials.
+Underpinning it all is a long record of breakaway wins and time spent in the jerseys across all three Grand Tours.

 Leadership and key staff